 Assumption’s New Director of Choral Activities has an Ambitious Plan to Bring Music to the Worcester Community

-Ushering in a new era for Assumption’s music programs, the College recently welcomed a new director of choral activities and seasoned performer Brad Dumont, who brings a renewed vision not only to the College’s music programs, but a commitment to arts-based education and community outreach.
-Dumont was appointed to the position following the retirement of Michelle Graveline, now professor emeritus, who served for 35 years as professor of music and director of Assumption Chorale and VOCE, the College’s select choir.
+Ushering in a new era for Assumption’s music programs, the University recently welcomed a new director of choral activities and seasoned performer Brad Dumont, who brings a renewed vision not only to the Assumption’s music programs, but a commitment to arts-based education and community outreach.
+Dumont was appointed to the position following the retirement of Michelle Graveline, now professor emeritus, who served for 35 years as professor of music and director of Assumption Chorale and VOCE, the institution’s select choir.

 Dumont, a Rochester, NH, native, has expressed a commitment to maintaining the high standard of excellence established under the direction of Graveline, while sharing his passion for community-based arts education.
 Throughout his noted career, Dumont has created and supported unique artistic projects that contribute to cultural and community improvement and plans to continue this approach as director of choral activities at Assumption.
 According to Dumont, choral singing builds empathetic communities and provides a voice for those who might not otherwise be heard.